 If providers and insurers can innovate to lower healthcare spending, why is innovation one of the primary drivers of increasing healthcare spending?
 Because, the way incentives are set up right now in our healthcare system, there are huge rewards available for anyone who comes up with a new medicine or medical device (pharmaceutical companies, medical device companies, etc.), but there are minimal rewards for providers or insurers that find ways to apply those innovations more efficiently to patients.

-I’ll talk more next week about why providers and insurers don’t innovate more.
+I’ll talk more soon about why providers don’t innovate and why insurers don’t innovate.